Where exactly are brown trout native?

 Turkey contains quite a few trout in streams that drain not only into the Mediterranean but also the Black and Caspian Seas.

-Yes, while not unheard of, somehow Turkish brown trout were able to cross a dividing ridge between catchments.
+Yes, while not unheard of, somehow Turkish brown trout were able to cross a Mountain Range between catchments.

 Lebanon – Middle East most southern trout.

-Trout are native to Lebanon, being ingenious to the Asi River in North Bekaa.
+Trout are native to Lebanon, being Indigenous to the Asi River in North Bekaa.
 This area is located north of the capital Beirut.

-Northern Africa – Morroco is home to the only African trout
+Northern Africa – Morrocco is home to the only African trout

 Brown trout were always once found in Algeria, with populations isolated to a handful of rivers along the coast.
 These natural populations are now facing extinction due to displacement by the stocking of hatchery fish of different lineages.